 - Ensure volume is ON.
 Make sure the volume is NOT on mute.
 If you press the bottom feed button it should beep.
 If not press and release the middle button(volume) to unmute.
 The volume button has 3 levels and mute.

-Performing the photo eye calibration using iOS app
+Performing the photo eye calibration using iOS(Apple) or Android app*

 - *Start the Pet Tutor BLU app.
 Stay on the home screen.